/ VST Home / Tutorials

 Parameters compatibility

-If you change the meaning of a parameter (range, conversion normalized to plain value), it is recommanded to create a new ID for this parameter.
+If you change the meaning of a parameter (range, conversion from normalized to plain value), it is recommanded to create a new ID for this parameter.